My Sister Eileen (TV series)

-My Sister Eileen is an American situation comedy broadcast during the 1960–1961 television season.
+My Sister Eileen is an American sitcom broadcast during the 1960–1961 television season.
 It depicts the lives of two sisters, one a writer and the other an actress, who move to New York City to further their careers.

 Premise

 My Sister Eileen focuses on Ruth and Eileen Sherwood, sisters from Ohio who moved to New York City to pursue their respective careers.
 Ruth, the more serious and more sensible of the two, aspires to be a writer, while the younger and more attractive Eileen dreams of achieving success as an actress.
 The two women find an apartment in a Greenwich Village brownstone owned by Mr. Appopoplous and befriend reporter Chick Adams.
 Ruth accepts a job with publisher D. X. Beaumont and becomes close with her co-worker Bertha.
 However, the better part of her time is spent supervising Eileen, who has a tendency to fall for every con artist and potential boyfriend who crosses her path while her agent Marty Scott struggles to find her auditions.